scaffold-eth/create-eth/contributors/core-extensions.md

 Have a look at `src/types.ts#Config` or the file itself.

 Just a quick note to mention that adding `null` as an item in the `extensions` property will show the "None" option to the user.
 That option doesn't add any extension for the given question.

-### `{extension}/config.json`

-Since these files can't be .ts, the API is not typed.
-However, there are certain properties that are used in the code.

-Those properties are:

-- `name`: the string to be used when showing the package name to the user via the cli, as well as for error reporting.

-Note that all values are optional, as well as the file itself.

-| ⚠️ TODO list when new properties are added to config.json:
-| - Update this document
-| - Update the ExtensionDescriptor type at /src/types.ts
-| - Update the src/utils/extensions-dictionary.ts file so the new field from the config is actually added into the extension descriptor

 # Template files